 - Non-Institutional Investors (NIIs)

-There is a cap of Rs 2 lakh on the value of bids made by retail investors in an IPO.
+There is a cap of ₹2 lakh on the value of bids made by retail investors in an IPO.

-There are three possible scenarios here- an IPO can be undersubscribed, fully subscribed or oversubscribed.
-For shares of the company to list on the exchanges, SEBI requires at least 90% subscription to the issue.
-Otherwise, the IPO is scrapped and the money returned to bidders.
+There are three possible scenarios here – an IPO can be undersubscribed, fully subscribed, or oversubscribed.
+For shares of the company to be listed on the exchanges, the Securities and Exchange Board of India (SEBI) requires at least 90% subscription to the issue.
+Otherwise, the IPO is scrapped, and the money is returned to bidders.